FullStackTypeScriptCourse/course_material/week2_js/PROMISES.md

     - multiplication
     - division

-call the function calculate with the appropriate parameters to test your code.
+- f) call the function calculate with the appropriate parameters to test your code.

-### Class Exercises 2
+### Class Exercises 2 Implement your own Promises

+- a) Create a new folder called promises and create a new file called promises.js

+     The above calculator exercise was a good warm up, but we can do better.
+     Let's create our own promise that will do the same thing as the calculate function from the previous exercise.

+- b) Change the calculate function to return a promise instead of a value and call the appropriate resolve or reject function depending on the result of the operation function call.
+     Make sure to reject the promise if the operation function throws an error like divide by zero!
+- c) Call the new calculate function with the appropriate parameters to test your code.
+- d) Now try to chain add, subtract, divide and multiply using the .then syntax to the new calculator functions that returns a promise.
+     How is that possible??
+Explain!!
+- e) Change the calculate function to use the async/await syntax instead of promises

+### Class Exercises 3

 Great!!
 Now that we are warmed up, let's try to make a litte weather app that will get the user's location and then get the weather for that location

 - a) Create a new folder called weather-app and create a new file called weather.js